maly679/COMP-3504-Assignment3/README.md

 # COMP-3504-Assignment3
+# This is the API design and implementation repo that corresponds to the Assignment 2 frontend.
 | Method      | Endpoint                  |Parameters                                            |Description                                                               |
 | ----------- |---------------------------|------------------------------------------------------|--------------------------------------------------------------------------|
 | GET         | /                         |                                                      |Finds the list of all items                                               |